 This was a personal project that aimed to visualise my identity, and consolidate my ideas as a designer.
 I love black and white, yet I also love vibrant colours so created a brand that was adaptable enough to let me mix n' match things around while still retaining a strong identity.

-This is a collection of lettering and typefaces that I have designed,
+This is an assortment of lettering and typefaces that I've created.

-The work is a mixture of the weird, experimental, elegant and functional.
+The work is a mixture of the functional, the experimental, and the weird.

 The aim was to create one icon a day, one hundred times over.
 Each one reflected an element of my day, be it what I had for lunch, what I wanted for lunch, or maybe even the weather.